 - 1. Under a renegotiated agreement with CPRM in March 2008, the Company maintains an interestbearing term deposit to cover the future royalty payments, starting March 2008.
-As at March 31, 2019, no royalty payments have been paid.
+As at September 30, 2019, no royalty payments have been paid.
 See notes 5 and 8. - 2.
 The Company is party to certain management contracts.
-These contracts require that additional payments of up to \$13,000,000 be made upon the occurrence of certain events such as a change of control.
-As the likelihood of these events taking place is uncertain and it is not probable that there will be any outflow of resources to settle the commitment, the contingent payments have not been reflected in these annual consolidated financial statements.
-Minimum commitments remaining under these contracts were approximately \$800,000 all due within one year. - 3.
+These contracts require that additional payments of up to \$17,100,000 be made upon the occurrence of certain events such as a change of control of the Company.
+The change of control commitment includes a component based on the Company's current share price.
+As a result of this inclusion, the change of control commitment reported increases or decreases in relation to the change in share price during the period.
+Minimum commitments remaining under these contracts were approximately \$3,800,000 to be made if they are terminated without cause. - 3.
 The Federal Constitution of Brazil has established that the States, municipalities, federal district and certain agencies of the federal administration are entitled to receive royalties for the exploitation of mineral resources by holders of mining concessions (including extraction permits).
-The royalty rate for gold is currently 1.5% Federal law 13,540/17 arising from the sale of the mineral product, less the sales taxes of the mineral product.
-No royalties are currently due. - 4.
-The Company is, from time to time, involved in various claims and legal proceedings.
-The Company cannot reasonably predict the likelihood or outcome of these activities.
-The Company does not believe that adverse decisions in any pending or threatened proceedings related to any matter, or any amount which may be required to be paid by reasons thereof, will have a material effect on the financial condition or future results of operations.
-As at March 31, 2019, no amounts have been accrued related to such matters.
+The royalty rate for gold is currently 1.5% - Federal law 13,540/17 - arising from the sale of the mineral product, less the sales taxes of the mineral product.
+No royalties are currently due.